 Name Value Always-on Pulse Client Prevents end users from circumventing Pulse connections.
 This option will disable all configuration settings that allow the end user to disable or remove Pulse connections, services or software.
-VFN only access When Pulse client connects to a PCS having lock down mode enabled, it will enter lock-down mode and won't let any traffic flow through unless a Locked-down VPN connection is in connected state.
-User is allowed to connect or disconnect any connection, User is allowed to add any new connection/server URI.
+VPN only access When Puise client connects to a PC8 having lock down mode enabled, it will enter lock-down mode and won't let any traffic flow through unless a Locked-down VPN connection is in connected state.
+User is allowed to connect or disconnect any connection.
 User is allowed to delete a connection if the connection is not locked down.
-Allow saving logon information Enables the Bave settings checkbox in the certificate trust and password prompts. € Allow user connections Allows user to create connections via the Pulse UI. € Display Splash Screen Controls whether the splash screen is displayed when Pulse starts. ⊗ Dynamic certificate trust Controls whether users may accept to trust unknown certificates.
-8 Dynamic connections Allows connections to be deployed automatically from devices. ⊗ EAP Fragment Size Maximum number of bytes in an EAPoL message from the client for 802.1x connections.
+Allow saving logon information Enables the Save settings checkbox in the certificate trust and password prompts.
+8 Allow user connections Allows user to create connections via the Pulse UI.
+8 Display Splash Screen Controls whether the splash screen is displayed when Pulse starts.
+8 Dynamic certificate trust Controls whether users may accept to trust unknown certificates.
+8 Dynamic connections Allows connections to be deployed automatically from devices.
+8 EAP Fragment Size Maximum number of bytes in an EAPoL message from the client for 802.1x connections.
 Range: 450 - 3000 bytes 1400 Enable captive portal detection Pulse will attempt to detect the presence of a captive portal hotspot.
 Only applies to Connect Secure and Policy Secure (L3) connections.
 Enable embedded browser for captive portal Pulse will use an embedded web browser for captive portal pages.
 Only applies when captive portal detection is enabled.
 8 Enable embedded browser for authentication Pulse will use embedded browser for sami, custom sign-in or token based authentication.
-FIPS mode enabled Deploy client with Federal information Processing Standard enabled. € Wireless suppression Disconnect all wireless interfaces when a wired interface gets connected to a network.
+FIPS mode enabled Deploy client with Federal information Processing Standard enabled.
+Wireless suppression Disconnect all wireless interfaces when a wired interface gets connected to a network.
 Applies to all wireless connections (not just those managed by Pulse).
-Prevent caching smart card PIN Enabling this will ensure the smart card PIN value is not cached by the client process.
-8
+Prevent caching smart card PIN Enabling this will ensure the smart card PIN value is not cached by the citent process.
+0